tejasbubane/dotemacs/README.md

 ### Auto:

 Auto updates are configured.
 Once every `4 days` you will be prompted to perform upgrade of all installed packages.
+You can accept or skip them.

 ### Manual: